 Has having a registry in any way brought about the conviction of a person on the registry for a new sex crime?
-My guess is no. If a person who is on the registry has been convicted of a new sex crime it was most likely brought about by ordinary police work, and the use of all the high-tech gadgets that law-enforcement has at their disposal rather than the registry playing any part in securing a conviction.
+To date the answer is no. If a person who is on the registry has been convicted of a new sex crime it was most likely brought about by ordinary police work, and the use of all the high-tech gadgets that law-enforcement has at their disposal rather than the registry playing any part in securing a conviction.

 So having people on a registry does not aid law enforcement.
 Especially when you consider that of all new sex crimes 99.973% are committed by people not on the registry. ( table from NCJ 198251 Exhibit 6F Data from: Recidivism of Sex Offenders Released from Prison in 1994, DOJ:OJP, BJS Report NCJ198281) This means that in the United States over a three-year period people on the registry were possibly responsible for less then0.027% or 27/1000 of 1% of new sex crimes.
 So why is law enforcement wasting the resources to run a standalone registry that actually serves no purpose.
 Not to mention the thousands of hours wasted each year doing compliance checks.